minherz/copyright-inserter/README.md

 Fix a bug that caused ignoring the extension settings.
 Format languages with /**/ block comment to prefix all lines in the header with *.

+### 1.0.3

+Fix a bug that caused to fail if vscode language configuration is JSON with comments.
+Change invocation command from `Copyright: insert.header` to `Copyright: Insert Header`.